praveek/launch.en/help/extension-dev/modules/condition-types.md

 };
 ```

-Now, consider a situation where you want to make the hostname configurable by the Launch user.
+Now, consider a situation where you want to make the hostname configurable by the Adobe Experience Platform Launch user.
 You may allow the user to input a hostname and then save the hostname to the settings object.
 The object might look something like this:

 ```js
 {